KrzysztofZdebski/ProjektPO1/README.md

 - **models/**: Defines the data structures and business logic.
 - **views/**: Manages the user interface components.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request for any enhancements or bug fixes.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Contact

-For any questions or feedback, please contact [Krzysztof Zdebski](mailto:krzysztof.zdebski@example.com).
+For any questions or feedback, please contact [Krzysztof Zdebski](mailto:km.zdebski@gmail.com).